Wicked (musical album): Notes

-The set of two CDs included new deluxe packaging featuring the show's tenth anniversary artwork, and a booklet with new essays by composer and lyricist Stephen Schwartz, and Gregory Maguire, the author of Wicked: The Life and Times of the Wicked Witch of the West, the novel on which the musical is based.

-Track listing

 German language recording

 In 2007, the original Stuttgart cast rerecorded the Wicked album in German, ahead of the opening of the German production in Stuttgart that year.
 The title of this album was Wicked Das Musical - Die Hexen von Oz.
 The German lyrics are by Michael Kunze and German dialogue by Ruth Deny, conducted by Sebastian de Domenico.
 The orchestral music conducted by Stephen Oremus and has identical musician credits—presumably the cast simply sung to the original orchestral recording.